Walt Bellamy: Legacy and honors

+When Bellamy retired, he was the sixth all-time leading scoring and third all-time in rebounding and field goal percentage in NBA history.
+Bellamy was the second player (after Wilt Chamberlain) to score 20,000 points and have 14,000 rebounds for a career; only seven other players have achieved the mark since Bellamy.
+During a period from 1964 to 1966 he was the all-time NBA leader in field goal percentage, but was passed by Chamberlain.
+Bellamy played in at least 74 games per season over his first 13 seasons, and played in 80 or more games eight times, including a record 88 games in one regular season.
+He averaged a double-double in 11 of his 13 full NBA seasons; only missing one season where he was used part-time (still averaging 8.9 rebounds in less than 26 minutes per game), and another where he averaged 9.6 rebounds per game.

 Personal life

 After his retirement from the NBA, Bellamy was active with the NAACP, the Atlanta Urban League, the YMCA in the Atlanta area, and served on the boards of the Southern Christian Leadership Conference, the Atlanta Police Athletic League and the National Scholarship Service for Negro Students.
 He served as a Goodwill Ambassador and member of the Executive Committee of the NAACP's Georgia State Conference.
 In 1987, he was elected first president of the College Park, Georgia NAACP branch.
 From 1977-81 he was Senate sergeant-at-arms in Georgia's General assembly, was chair of the Fulton County Democratic Committee, and was a delegate to the 1976, 1984 and 1988 Democratic National Conventions.
 On October 13, 1974, he was honored with the Atlanta Salutes Walt Bellamy Day because of his civic contributions during his playing career.

 Bellamy was a member of Alpha Phi Alpha fraternity.
 His half-brother is professional boxer Ron Bellamy.